mapcrafter/mapcrafter/README.md

 **v.2.4**

-* Add support for Minecraft 1.11 and 1.12 blocks (thanks to Bjarno #256)
+* Added support for Minecraft 1.11 and 1.12 blocks (thanks to Bjarno #256)

 **v.2.3.1**